eclipse-iceoryx/iceoryx/iceoryx_examples/iceensemble/README.md

 This example demonstrates

-1. how you can run multiple publisher applications and publishing on the same topic
+1. how you can run multiple publisher applications publishing on the same topic
 2. how to communicate between C and C++

 !!! warning
-    If you have built iceoryx with the CMake flag `ONE_TO_MANY_ONLY` publishing with many publishers on one topic will break things
+    If you have built iceoryx with the CMake flag `ONE_TO_MANY_ONLY` publishing with more than one publishers on one topic is not supported

 ## Run iceensemble